peranakanfrancis/mary/content/en/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.

 [[item]]
-  title = "JOURNEY TOGETHER AS A COMMUNITY OF PRAYER" content = "Dec : He Listens To Us" cta_label = "" align = ""
+  title = "THEME OF YEAR 2024:"
+  content = "Your Word Is A Lamp for My Feet, A Light on My Path.
+(Psalm 119:105)" cta_label = "" align = ""
   cta_url = ""
   cta_icon_pack = "fas"
   cta_icon = "hands-praying"
   overlay_color = "#555"  # An HTML color value.
-  overlay_img = "stmarypt3.jpeg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "bible_lamp.jpeg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

 [[item]]